tartley/resume/Jonathan-Hartley-résumé.md

 **Canonical**\ I work on the backend of the
 *4 years,*\    [*Snap Store*](https://snapcraft.io/store),
 *to present.*  an app store for Linux applications, creating Python web APIs
-               to serve 5k req/s, installing to, and securely updating, hundreds of millions of Ubuntu & other Linux instances & devices.
-I recently lead a project to migrate data and consolidate logic for the company's other types of binary downloadable (e.g. container images,
-               "[charms](https://juju.is/about)", etc) into the existing snap
+               to serve 5k req/s, installing and securely updating applications for hundreds of millions of Ubuntu & other Linux devices.
+I recently lead a project to migrate data and consolidate logic for the company's other types of binary downloadable (e.g. container images, "[charms](https://juju.is/about)", etc) into
-               store services, allowing us to decomission other teams' services as their functionality was subsumed, and converge behaviors such as publishing, versioned updates, risk tracks, etc, to be more consistent across types of downloadable artifact.
-All while honoring high-traffic SLAs & preserving compatibility of diverse externally visible APIs for each artifact type.
+               the existing snap store services, allowing us to decomission other teams' services as their functionality was subsumed, and converge behaviors such as publishing, versioned updates, risk tracks, etc, to be more consistent across types of downloadable artifact, all while honoring high-traffic SLAs & preserving compatibility of diverse externally visible APIs for each artifact type.

 ------------------------------------------------------------------------------------